Permissions & Deliverability

 As a result, we’ve decided to share our results, and have committed to performing regular tests to make sure our results are always up to date.
 We’ll continue to add them to this page with each round of tests to show you who has the best email deliverability!

-Because we believe email deliverability should be an important factor when deciding on which email tool is right for your business, we’ve also now added this as a criterion to each of our reviews.
+Because we believe email deliverability should be an important factor when deciding on which email service provider (ESP) is right for your business, we’ve also now added this as a criterion to each of our reviews.

 Email Service Providers: Average Deliverability Rate